Welcome to today's edition of the Rush 24-7 podcast.

 I'm getting confused as I try to roll this back to the logic.

-I'm Roger Hedgecock in for Rush, taking a break.
+I'm Roger Hedgecock in for Rush Taking a Break.

 Back with your call after this.

-Roger Hedgecock in for Rush Limbaugh today as Rush takes some uh time off here in the middle of this heat wave throughout the country, and uh CNN bringing us the news today in case you didn't didn't yet realize the connections in these London bombings.
+Roger Hedgecock in for Rush Limbaugh today as Rush takes some time off here in the middle of this heat wave throughout the country.

-CNN bringing us the uh news that the father of Mohammed Atha, one of the hijackers who com uh did the first plane into the World Trade Center in 9-11.
+CNN bringing us the news that the father of Mohammed Atta, one of the hijackers who did the first plane into the World Trade Center in 9-11, the father lives in Cairo in an apartment in the upper middle-class Cairo suburb of Giza, out by the pyramids there.

 It brings to mind the question that, of course, it isn't just these independently acting young men who are involved here.

-It is in this tribal world of the Middle East, their families as well.
+It is, in this tribal world of the Middle East, their families as well.

 Ralph, welcome to the Rush Limbaugh program.

-Hey Ralph.
+Hey, Ralph.

 Hi, you're on.